Cobord/TypeSafe_Tensors/README.md

 * **is made with ergonomics in mind**: it aims to provide the standard NumPy/PyTorch interface to the user in a purely functional language

 At the moment its main purpose is to enable rapid prototyping of structured neural network architectures.
 For instance, it is expressive enough to [implement generalised cross-attention](https://github.com/bgavran/TypeSafe_Tensors/blob/main/src/Architectures/Attention.idr#L10) (as described in the [Generalised Transformers blog post](https://glaive-research.org/2025/02/11/Generalized-Transformers-from-Applicative-Functors.html)).
 It is in very early stages of development; expect breaking changes.
-It is not yet performant: down the line the goal is to obtain performance in a systematic way, not at the expense of compositionality and types, but rather because of them.
+It is not yet performant: down the line the goal is to obtain performance in a systematic way, not at the expense of compositionality and types, but because of them.
 See more in the section [below](#Goal-and-technical-details).

 * [Examples](#Examples)